Do Professional Chefs Use Cast Iron Cookware?

 Lodge Pre-Seasoned Cast Iron Skillet

-This cast-iron skillet measures 10.25″ and comes with a sturdy assist handle to give you better control when preparing meals.
+This cast-iron skillet measures 10.25″ and has a sturdy assist handle to give you better control when preparing meals.

-Manufactured by Lodge Cast Iron, this cast-iron skillet comes pre-seasoned with natural vegetable oil, which allows for immediate use.
+Manufactured by Lodge Cast Iron, this cast-iron skillet comes pre-seasoned with natural vegetable oil, allowing immediate use.

-The Lodge Pre-seasoned cast-iron skillet is highly versatile since it can be used on the stove, in the oven, on the grill, or even over a campfire.
+The Lodge Pre-seasoned cast-iron skillet is highly versatile since it can be used on the stove, oven, grill, or even over a campfire.

 Le Creuset Enameled Cast Iron Handle Skillet

-This heavyweight skillet comes with a high-quality enamel interior (black) that is well-optimized for even heat distribution.
+This heavyweight skillet has a high-quality enamel interior (black) that is well-optimized for even heat distribution.

 The enamel interior resists dulling and staining, allowing you to use the skillet for decades.